Rickling, Essex

-Rickling is a village and former civil parish, now in the parish of Quendon and Rickling, in the Uttlesford district of Essex, England.
+Rickling is a village in the civil parish of Quendon and Rickling, in the Uttlesford district of Essex, England.
 The village is situated approximately 6 mi north from the town of Bishop's Stortford.
 Saffron Walden, at 5 mi, and the larger village of Newport, at 2 mi, lie to the north-east.
-In 1931 the parish had a population of 378.

 Rickling is 1 mi north-west from the village of Quendon.
 Rickling is the site of the parish church, All Saints, and a few houses.
 Rickling Green, 2 mi from Rickling, is conjoined to Quendon.

 History

 The name Rickling is found in the Domesday Book as Richelinga.
 It is recorded as having quite a large population of 34 households, and it paid substantial taxes of eight geld units.